The Springboks need to focus on player management rather than results in the five matches leading up to the World Cup. JON CARDINELLI reports.

-When analysing the current injury list, it would appear that this decision has been made for Meyer already.
+When analysing the current injury list, it would appear this decision has been made for Meyer already.
 So many of the Boks’ key players are either sidelined or battling their way back from injuries.

 Ideally, the best combination would have played in the Rugby Championship Test against New Zealand at Ellis Park on 25 July.
 Another win, or even a strong performance, against the All Blacks before the World Cup would have done wonders for the Boks’ confidence.

-Now it seems likely that many of the best players may only be ready, or at their physical best, for the two Tests against Argentina.
+Now it seems likely many of the best players may only be ready, or at their physical best, for the two Tests against Argentina.
 This will, of course, present Meyer with another dilemma.